jenkinsci/abap-ci-plugin/README.md

 *Sample configuration to an ABAP development system instance - Jenkins and ABAP system running in the AWS cloud*

 ## Free-style project:
-![Free-style project](documentation/freestyle_project.PNG/?raw=true "Free-style project")
+If you choose to integrate the plugin into a freestyle-project you can do this by using the plugin within a build step.
+Simply add the AbapCi Plugin as build step and specify the ABAP package and the features you want to perform on the configured package.

+![Free-style project](documentation/freestyle_project.PNG/?raw=true "Free-style project") *Sample free-style project for the ABAP package $TMP - on each run ATC checks and Unit tests will be performed*

 ## Pipeline project: